juliangruendner/ds_develop/build_from_images/opal_poll/README.md

 3. your certificate should now be updated

 - opal user interface
-go to your opal server https://OPAL_SERVER_IP:443 and login to the admin
+go to your opal server https://OPAL_SERVER_IP:443 and login as administrator using the password you set in the opal_poll.config file.

-To see if Opal is running connect